LEADING OFF: A's choose Manaea, Rays start Morton in WC game | New Country 923

 THAT’S WILD

-The Athletics have tabbed left-hander Sean Manaea (4-0, 1.21 ERA) to start the AL wild-card game against Tampa Bay.
-The 27-year-old Manaea missed last postseason, when Oakland lost the wild-card game to the Yankees, and most of this regular season following left shoulder surgery.
+Oakland tabbed left-hander Sean Manaea (4-0, 1.21 ERA) to start the AL wild-card game against Tampa Bay.
+The 27-year-old Manaea was sidelined last year when the Athletics lost the wild-card game to the Yankees, and missed most of this season following shoulder surgery.
 He returned in September and has been sharp over five starts.
 He’ll start opposite Rays right-hander Charlie Morton (16-6, 3.05) — that’s right, no openers for either of these forward-thinking clubs — although neither manager will shy away from an early hook.

 OCT-HOMER